 You Can Actually Afford the Move

 Don’t get so carried away by the excitement of your next home that you forget to account for the cost of leaving your current one.
+Make sure you are financially ready to buy a home and know exactly how much you can spend on a house.
 Hiring professional movers?
 Save up cash to cover the cost of packing up and hauling your stuff away.